Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+=2.9.8=
+* Added responsive option to the business directory shortcode
+* Added technical details to the welcome page tab
+* Added Google map link to the single business listings
+* Fixed the Google maps API Key

 =2.9.7 =
 * Fixed the display options not showing up on business listings